Italian Studies 398. Experimental Courses

-Prerequisite: ITAS 200 or permission of the instructor.
+Prerequisite: Italian 200 or permission of the instructor.

-This course explores representations of love and marriage in modern Italian literature and cinema.
-Through a diverse sample of “high” and popular culture, from 19th century romantic novels to 20th century gothic films, we will examine the cultural and gender anxiety produced by the urbanization process, social change and women’s emancipation in modern Italy.
-(Taught in English and Italian).
+This course explores the evolution of the representation of love and marriage in modern Italian literature and cinema.
+Through the close reading of a diverse sample of “high” and popular culture, from 19th century romantic novels to 20th century horror films, we will examine the cultural and gender anxiety produced y urbanization process, social change and women’s emancipation in modern Italy.
+Taught in Italian.